goth7mog/Lightbulb/README.md

 ###   ------------       CI/CD Environment      ----------------   ###

-CI/CD environment with Jenkins, Harbor Registry, SonarQube, and Anchore Engine.
+CI/CD environment with Jenkins, Harbor Registry, SonarQube, and Grype.

 ## How to run CI/CD Environment